 The differences between Roth IRA LLCs and the Traditional IRA LLCs for the most part fall at the contribution and distribution levels.

-On the other hand, MAGI does not apply to Traditional IRA contributions, but contributions cannot be made once the Traditional IRA owner turns 70 1/2.
+On the other hand, MAGI does not apply to Traditional IRA contributions.

 Traditional and Roth IRAs are both types of tax-advantaged accounts designed to help people save for retirement.
-For 2018, eligible taxpayers can contribute up to $5,500 (or up to the level of earned income, if lower) to a traditional IRA, or $6,500 if they have reached age 50.
-The limit for 2019 contributions is $6,000—or $7,000 for people over age 50.
+For 2020, eligible taxpayers can contribute up to $6,000 (or up to the level of earned income, if lower) to a traditional IRA, or $7,000 if they have reached age 50.
+The limit for 2019 is the same as for 2020.

 From a distribution perspective, all distributions from Traditional IRAs are taxable.